What is a Bull Put Spread?

 Ann. yield on margin: ~197% / year

 ⚠️ Educational example only.
 Not financial advice.
 Past results do not guarantee future performance.
-Always use the calculator and checklist before entering any trade.

 1